 For any trips beginning or ending at Bandara SMB II: Rp.
 10,000 (Flat Fare)

 For any trips not beginning or ending at Bandara SMB II: Rp.
 5,000 (Flat Fare)

 Bandara SMB II – Ogan Permata Indah (OPI) or any stations in between: Rp.
 10,000 (Flat Fare)

 Asrama Haji (PDK) – Ogan Permata Indah (OPI) or any stations in between: Rp.
 5,000 (Flat Fare)

-These subsidized fares are effective up till 31 December 2018.
+These subsidized fares are effective till further notice.